EliGurarie/EliGurarie.github.io/index.md

 The **Gurarie Wildlife Ecology** Lab in the [Department of Environmental Biology at SUNY-ESF](https://www.esf.edu/efb/) works on fundamental questions of how animals navigate, survive, and persist in complex and dynamic environments.
 Our approach straddles theory, methodological innovation, the deep exploration of empirical data, and a diversity of knowledge modes with an eye on human-wildlife interactions, conservation, and stewardship.

-A major current focus of our lab is the [**Fate of the Caribou**](fateofthecaribou.esf.edu) project, a collaborative research group focused on furthering our understanding of how caribou and the ecosystems and communities that rely on them are affected by climate change and human development.
-See also [the Twitter link](https://twitter.com/FateOfCaribou) (I'm not on there, but the project is).

 ## About me